-Since their publication in the Bank of Italy's statistical database (BDS) on 29 September 2017, the time series from 2010 include revisions due to the update of the estimates of Italian residents' holdings of foreign investment fund shares, particularly of those deposited directly abroad.
-This component, for which data compilation via standard sources is not possible, has been revised according to new information collected on an ad hoc basis.
+Revision of Italy's external statistics for the update of the estimate of Italian residents' holdings of foreign investment fund shares possible, has been revised according to new information collected on an ad hoc basis.
 Further details on the adopted methodology are provided in a note published on the Bank of Italy website ("Revision of Italy's external statistics - September 2017").